Signed in as:

 impact of hybrid Today, many cloud service providers such as AWS, Google and Microsoft offer dashboards that define the carbon footprint of the cloud services your organisation consumes.
 However, when deciding to migrate data centre operations to the cloud, organisations often wish to determine the carbon footprint of their existing on / off premises data centres.
 By doing so they can determine environmental and cost improvements delivered by moving to cloud services.

 Caters for multiple locations of commuting and electricity carbon intensity to ensure accuracy.
 Scientifically validated and appropriate for GHG accounting and company annual reports.
 Perfect to act as a foundation for sustainability strategy planning.
+Contact

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.